Giant427/MovementHandler/README.md

 ## What is MovementHandler?

 Today I am releasing my first open-source module, the MovementHandler!!
-Making things like Crouch, Sprint, Slide can be easy but kind of boring at the same time(because it's easy).
+Making things like Crouch, Sprint, Slide, PRone can be easy but kind of boring at the same time(because it's easy).
 It is used very frequently in a lot of games.
 I am working on a FPS Framework as well, and I hadn't really planned to make this, but my ego ate me up and I couldn't bear watching games having these abilities but my framework not.
 So I took some time and made this.
 It is very very easy to use, and if you have some quality animations, you could get quite a lot out of this.

 ## How to use it?